-(b) The 9-1-1 System Consolidation Grant application, as defined by Illinois State Police rules, shall be submitted electronically using the State's grant management system by February 1, 2024 and every February 1 to the Administrator starting January 2, 2016, and every January 2 thereafter.
+(b) The 9-1-1 System Consolidation Grant application, as defined by Illinois State Police rules, shall be submitted electronically using the State's grant management system by February 1, 2024 and every February 1 thereafter.
 The application shall include a modified 9-1-1 system plan as required by this Act in support of the consolidation plan.
 The Administrator shall have until June 30, 2016 and every June 30 thereafter to approve 9-1-1 System Consolidation grants and modified 9-1-1 system plans.
-Payment under the approved 9-1-1 System Consolidation the final approval of a modified 9-1-1 system plan.
+Payment under the approved 9-1-1 System Consolidation grants shall be contingent upon the final approval of a modified 9-1-1 system plan.